sheldonucr/ee260_lab/lab4/README.md

 Now, we need to create the floorplan.
 Floorplan -> Create Floorplan

-For the spacing bettwen core are and terminals, we can set 10um for left, right, bottom, and top.
+For the spacing between core are and terminals, we can set 10um for left, right, bottom, and top.